Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-authenticate.md

 Service connection strings or keys are availble through the Azure portal and the CLI.
 Query connection strings and keys programatically through the Azure Management libraries for Java.

-Other service libraries require your application to run with a service prinicpal authorizing the application to read from the service, which works similarly to the management library steps below.
+Other service libraries require your application to run with a service prinicpal authorizing the application to read and write to the service, which works similarly to the management library steps below.

 ## Azure management libraries for Java authentication